What to do when someone dies

 The government departments that can be contacted in one go include:

-You may need to contact other organisations as well, such as:
+You may need to contact other organisations as well:

-You should send any Lasting Power of Attorney or Enduring Power of Attorney they had back to the Office of the Public Guardian, along with a death certificate, if you were their attorney.
+When someone dies who has given Lasting Power of Attorney or Enduring Power of Attorney to a third party, if you are their attorney, you should return any documents supporting this to the Office of the Public Guardian, along with a death certificate.

 Find out more about Power of Attorney